Aramco hydrocarbon journey: Pipelines

 Nonmetallic pipes, resistant to corrosion, are flowing a new future for oil production pipelines.

-These advanced durable materials, lighter than their conventional counterparts, successfully control corrosion, and are used in most Aramco facilities for more than two decades.
+These advanced durable materials (lighter than their conventional counterparts) successfully control corrosion and have been used in most Aramco facilities for more than two decades.

 To research nonmetallic technologies, Aramco opened a Nonmetallic Innovation Center outside Cambridge University, U.K., in 2019.